SoilMolecularEcology/metabarcoding-workflows/articles/galapago-mora/README.md

-# Deciphering the rhizosphere microbial and fauna diversity and ecological interactions of Rubus niveus: the top invasive threat in Galapagos
+# Deciphering the rhizosphere microbial and fauna diversity and ecological interactions of *Rubus niveus*: the top invasive threat in Galápagos

 **Status:** Manuscript in preparation

-## Target genes
+## Target genes:
-- bacterial 16S rRNA gene
+- Bacterial 16S rRNA gene
-- fungal ITS2 region
+- Fungal ITS2 region
-- anilmal CO1 gene
+- Animal COI gene

 ## Bacterial 16S rRNA dataset